Clinician and Physician user personas

 Customers will be able to quickly drill into the product information from either the dashboard tiles or the main navigation.

-Another requirement of the site build was to consider its global usage.
-For this reason, we decided to build the site on WordPress.
-This was consistent with other sites across the organization and it also allowed for more enhanced security features while lending globalization, translation, and localization abilities.
+Another requirement of the build we had to consider was its global usage.
+For this reason, we chose to use WordPress as the CMS platform.
+This was consistent with other sites across the organization and it also allowed for more enhanced security features while offering globalization, translation, and localization abilities.

 Visual & UI Design